 Introduction to adaptive dialogs

-Adaptive dialogs offer new A new event based addition to the Dialogs library that enables you to start simple and quickly layer in sophisticated conversation management techniques like interruption handling, dispatching and more.
+Adaptive dialogs offer a new event-based addition to the Dialogs library that enables you to easily layer in sophisticated conversation management techniques like handling interruptions, dispatching, and more.

 - An understanding of dialogs in the Bot Framework V4 SDK